Almost daily, we research accessible tourism and wheelchair-friendly travel.

 We tweet about access for wheelchair users using the #accessforall hashtag, participate in groups such as the Travel for All Community and hang out on Lonely Planet forums which discuss travelling with a disability.

-Necessity brought us to accessible tourism; before travelling with a wheelchair, we’d never heard the term.
+Necessity brought us to accessible tourism; before travelling with a wheelchair, we’d never heard of the term.

 What is Accessible Tourism?